-The Records Division is responsible for:
+The Records Bureau is responsible for:

-- (a) Providing a copy of the adult abuse report to the APS, ombudsman or other agency as applicable within two working days or as required by law (Welfare and Institutions Code § 15630; Welfare and Institutions Code § 15640(c)). - (b) Retaining the original adult abuse report with the initial case file.
+- (a) Providing a copy of the elder or dependent adult abuse report to the APS, ombudsman, or other agency as applicable within two working days or as required by law (Welfare and Institutions Code § 15630; Welfare and Institutions Code § 15640(c)). - (b) Retaining the original elder or dependent adult abuse report with the initial case file.